VA Loan vs Conventional Loan

 There’s some confusing information out there about the VA loan program.
 If I’m an eligible veteran, should I finance my home purchase with a VA loan?
 Is a conventional mortgage a better deal for me?
 Does a VA loan have higher costs?

 Spoiler alert: the VA loan program is virtually always the best option for anyone eligible with less than 15% available for a down payment.

-Let’s start with the chart below comparing the total mortgage payment on a VA loan vs. Conventional loan for a purchase of $250K at several down payment levels.
+Let’s start with the chart below comparing the total mortgage payment on a VA loan vs Conventional loan for a purchase of $250K at several down payment levels.
 As you can see, the VA loan has a lower monthly payment at every down payment percentage.
 The key difference is that a VA loan typically carries an interest rate that is .375 percentage points lower than Conventional, and sometimes more depending on credit score.
 Please remember: the VA loan program does not require any down payment.
-Unlike a Conventional loan, you can have zero down payment with VA and still get a fixed rate.
+Unlike a conventional loan, you can have zero down payment with VA and still get a fixed rate.

-But what about VA loan mortgage insurance?
+But what about private mortgage insurance?

 I heard that VA loans have high mortgage insurance compared to Conventional financing.